bitrise-io/devcenter/docs/code-signing/ios-code-signing/ionic-cordova-code-signing.md

 ### Ionic/Cordova code signing with auto provisioning

-1. Make sure you have your .p12 signing certificates are uploaded to [bitrise.io](https://www.bitrise.io).
+1. Make sure your .p12 signing certificates are uploaded to [bitrise.io](https://www.bitrise.io).

     If you use `codesigndoc` to collect the files, note that you can tell the tool to export only the certificates, by calling: `codesigndoc scan --certs-only xcode`. `codesigndoc` can also upload the files to the website, or you can do that manually.